+Annotation of individual genome sequence.
+We will develop a personal genome GENCODE annotation resource containing a number of tools and utilities for constructing the diploid personal genome and the personal GENCODE annotation in order to produce an accurate representation of an individual’s gene set.

-Annotation of individual genome sequence We have long experience of annotating non-reference sequence from GRC both haplotypes and fix patches, indeed manual annotation has proved to be essential for haplotype regions such as those produced for the LRC where a combination of tandem gene duplication and pseudogenisation events present a huge problem for automated pipelines which frequently misannotate transcript structures, joining distinct loci together and functional biotype, with pseudogenes misannotated as protein- same coding.
+We have long experience of annotating non-reference sequence from GRC both haplotypes and fix patches, indeed manual annotation has proved to be essential for haplotype regions such as those produced for the LRC where a combination of tandem gene duplication and pseudogenisation events present a huge problem for automated pipelines which frequently misannotate transcript structures, joining distinct loci together and functional biotype, with pseudogenes misannotated as protein-coding.
 Non-reference sequence is passed through the same analysis pipelines as reference genome sequence and adheres to the guidelines to ensure the annotation added to both is equivalent.
 The only significant difference occurs where a transcript extends beyond the boundary of a patch region.
 Where this occurs, an annotator adds as much structural and functional information as possible and adds an attribute to indicate the truncation.
 Transcripts tagged in this way are managed differently during the merge process with Ensembl annotation of patch regions for which the Ensembl genebuild pipeline sees the patch in its genomic context and is able to annotate full-length transcripts beyond the patch boundaries.
 Whereas generally the manual annotation is dominant during the merge process, in these circumstances the more complete Ensembl annotation takes precedence.

 We also have experience of annotating regions of specific interest on genome sequence unique to individual mouse strains (Ref).
 Where private or lineage specific regions of the genome are identified, an Augustus based gene prediction pipeline is run and those regions with potentially interesting genic features are flagged for targeted manual annotation.
 The target regions are passed through the standard analysis pipelines, again to ensure a comparable annotation to the reference genome, however, where strain-specific transcriptomic evidence is available it can also be viewed to aid specific annotation.

-Where high quality personal genome sequence becomes available, either publicaly or via collaboration, we will apply this pipeline to regions distinct to the human reference genome sequence, allowing us to identify and capture all novel loci.
+Where high quality personal genome sequence becomes available, either publicly or via collaboration, we will apply this pipeline to regions distinct to the human reference genome sequence, allowing us to identify and capture all novel loci.

-HAVANA have developed experience in annotating LoF variation (Ref), however, the constraints of annotating on the reference genome made capturing and storing insights gained from manual annotation problematic.
+HAVANA, Ensembl, and Yale groups have considerable experience in identifying variants and building specialised annotation pipelines such as Zmap, Variant Effect Predictor (VEP) and VAT.
+In particular, HAVANA have developed experience in annotating LoF variation (Ref), however, the constraints of annotating on the reference genome made capturing and storing insights gained from manual annotation problematic.
 Recent updates to the Zmap annotation software now allow us to pull in variation data and effectively annotate on non-reference genome sequence, allowing us to represent the functional effect of the variant in its correct context within the transcript.
-This is significant as simply passing a variant through a variant consequence pipeline such as the Ensembl variant effect predictor (VEP) might indicate a variant nonsense codon as having a significant functional impact, whereas annotation of the same variant in the context of a CDS and transcript structure might modify that prediction for example if the LoF variant was close to the 5’ or 3’ end of the CDS.
+This is significant as simply passing a variant through a variant consequence pipeline such as the Ensembl VEP might indicate a variant nonsense codon as having a significant functional impact, whereas annotation of the same variant in the context of a CDS and transcript structure might modify that prediction for example if the LoF variant was close to the 5’ or 3’ end of the CDS.
 We are further developing the Zmap software to make this annotation process more straightforward and are investigating alternative ways to save and distribute this information.